Elizabeth Garrett: Death

 Garrett died on March 6, 2016, from colon cancer at her New York City home at the age of 52.
 She was the first Cornell president to die while in office.

 Garrett first shared her cancer diagnosis with the Cornell University community February 8, 2016, in a statement.
 She underwent surgery February 19, 2016, and officially delegated the duties and powers of the presidency to Provost Michael Kotlikoff, as provided by the Cornell University Bylaws.
 On February 22, 2016, acting president Michael Kotlikoff announced that she had been released from the intensive care unit and would continue treatment under the care of doctors at Weill Cornell Medicine.

 The Cornell community gathered across campus in the late afternoon of March 7, 2016, to pay their respects to Garrett.
 More than a thousand university leaders, students, faculty, staff and local community members met on the Cornell Arts Quadrangle, the same ground that fewer than six months earlier saw the celebration of Garrett's inauguration.

 On the evening of March 8, 2016, hundreds of students gathered in front of Willard Straight Hall to honor Garrett with a candlelight vigil.
 Several speakers shared their memories of Garrett and how she had influenced them.
 Before and after the vigil, students signed a card for Garrett's family.

 Before her untimely death, Garrett expressed her desire to create a fund at Weill Cornell Medicine to advance research in colon cancer.
 On March 8, 2016, Dr. Laurie Glimcher, the Stephen and Suzanne Weiss Dean of Weill Cornell Medicine, announced the launch of the President Elizabeth Garrett Fund for Colon Cancer Research.

 A memorial gathering was held in Bailey Hall on March 17, 2016.

-Garrett is survived by her husband, Andrei Marmor, the Jacob Gould Schurman Professor of Philosophy and Law at Cornell University; her parents, Robert and Jane Garrett; and a sister, Laura Garrett.
+Garrett was survived by her husband, Israeli legal philosopher Andrei Marmor, the Jacob Gould Schurman Professor of Philosophy and Law at Cornell University; her parents, Robert and Jane Garrett; and a sister, Laura Garrett.